hiimmrdave/hiimmrdavedotcom/content/now/index.md

 ## Projects

-Do I want to tie github in here? depends, can I `npm i eleventy-plugin-github-stuff`?
+Do I want to tie github in here? depends, can I `npm i -D eleventy-plugin-github-stuff`?

 ### Animal Drug Data